videoDAC/android/APK/Import/index.md

 10. Go to File > Close project

-11. Repeat steps one and two and when the project is imported successfully, you will be at this window:
+11. Repeat steps 1 and 2, and when the project is imported successfully, navigate to the file `app/res/values/strings.xml`, where you should see:

 ![import7](Import7.png)